Quantum Key Distribution for Enhanced Identity Security

 Real-Life Examples of QKD in Action

 - Government Communications: Governments are using QKD to protect sensitive information.
 For example, some countries have deployed QKD in their secure communication lines to ensure national security.
+This could involve securing diplomatic communications, intelligence data transfers, or command and control systems where even a slight compromise could have severe consequences.

 Comparison of QKD with Traditional Key Distribution